 All electrical systems have the potential to cause harm.
 The Occupational Safety and Health Administration (OSHA) requires employers to keep their employees safe near all electrical hazards.
 Part of this requirement includes the safe examination, installation, and use of electrical equipment.

-The 29 CFR 1910 Subpart S identifies two types of people that may come in contact with electrical equipment on a job site: qualified and unqualified.
 A qualified person has been trained to avoid electrical hazards when working on or near exposed energized parts and is:

 - Familiar with the safety-related work practices required in 29 CFR 1910.331-1910.335